zyy-cn/darknet_interface/README.md

 $ export LD_LIBRARY_PATH=../lib:$LD_LIBRARY_PATH
 $ python2 detect_dir_img.py ${cfg} ${weights} ${input directory} ${output directory}
 ```

+#### step 4. use this interface in your own programs
+- in C/CPP:
+    - include "detector.h";
+    - link with "libdarknet.so", "libdetector.so"(or "libdetector_c.so") compiled in step 1 and 2;
+    - add macro definition ("-DOPENCV", "-DGPU" and "-DCUDNN") and set path to the libraries and headers if you want to use them;
+    - **make sure your "libdarknet.so" is compiled with GPU and CUDNN in step 1 before add "-DGPU" and "-DCUDNN" when your program compiled**
+    - view "demo.cpp" and "gcc.sh" for more details
+- in python:
+    - view "detect_dir_img.py" for more details

 ## TODO
 - [x] Add GPU support